jyjster/coding_portfolio/CompSci I & Humanities/7_Trends_and_Stats_from_Irish_immigration_from_Bellevue_Hospital_1920s_NYC/README.txt

 MISC.
 COMMENTS TO GRADER:

-After I did the coding portion of the assignment, based on the homework assignment sheet, I was surprised to find a lot more programming-based analyses were requested in the readme.
-It would have been preferable to formally note these additional specific data analyses in the assignment sheet, then reflecting on our decisions and results in the readme.

 I realize the title() method made some incorrect capitalization (e.g. it would capitalize first letter after an apostrophe), but I choose to leave it.

 I exported the Admittors and Site_Codes datasets from https://drive.google.com/open?id=0B0l93P9e8zrEbEdrS2pTRk91S0U as .tsv files.